Designations

 - 1 Seki-juku (Kameyama) — The 47th station of the Tokaido Road, the Seki-juku, is one of the best preserved post towns that connected Edo to Kyoto

-- Yakage-juku (Yakage) - A post town along the Old Sanyo Road
+- 6 Yakage-juku (Yakage) — A post town along the Old Sanyo Road, it is the only post town with both an authentic honjin and wakihonjin.

 Castle towns

 [edit]Castle towns (城下町 jōka-machi) are towns constructed around the castles of local lords.
 They first appeared in the Muromachi Period and were built and maintained throughout Japan's feudal period with their construction and functions ceasing in the Meiji era.
 Samurai quarters (listed below) were part of castle towns.
-Many of the modern preservation districts were castle town merchant districts.
+Many of the modern preservation districts were castle town merchant districts or became merchant districts as time passed.
 Japanese classifications typically only list them as "merchant districts" in these cases, giving the false impression of fewer castle towns.
-In actuality, castle towns are among the most prevalent historic districts and looking into places with castles or former castles is a good way to find historic districts.
+Castle towns are actually among the most prevalent historic districts and looking into places with castles or former castles is a good way to find historic districts.

-- 7 Joto Historic District (Tsuyama) - A merchant area of Tsuyama Castle's town and a post town along the Old Izumo Road.
+- 3 Joto Historic District (Tsuyama) — A merchant area of Tsuyama Castle's town and a post town along the Old Izumo Road

 Samurai quarters